-There are certain requirements that must be present on a Form W-2 (or Form 1099-R), including the Employer Identification Number (for a Form W-2) or Payer's Federal Identification Number (for a Form 1099-R).
+There are certain requirements that must be present on a Form W-2 Wage and Tax Statement (or Form 1099-R Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc.), including the Employer Identification Number (for a Form W-2) or Payer's Federal Identification Number (for a Form 1099-R).

 If the income is foreign income, and you did not actually receive a Form W-2 or Form 1099-R, then you should not fill out those forms in the program.
-You should instead complete the worksheet FEC Foreign Employer Compensation.
-This income will appear on Form 1040, Line 1 (if entered in the Foreign Employer's Compensation Amount field) or Form 1040, Line 4 (if entered in the Foreign Pension Received or Taxable Amount of Foreign Pension fields).
+You should instead complete the FEC (Foreign Employer Compensation) worksheet.
+This income will appear on Form 1040 U.S. Individual Income Tax Return, Line 1 (if entered in the Foreign Employer's Compensation Amount field) or Form 1040, Line 4 (if entered in the Foreign Pension Received or Taxable Amount of Foreign Pension fields).

-To enter foreign wages or foreign retirement income reported to a taxpayer by means other than a Form W-2 or Form 1099-R in the TaxAct® program, follow the appropriate steps below.
+To enter foreign wages or foreign retirement income reported to a taxpayer by means other than a Form W-2 or Form 1099-R in the TaxAct® program: